Mexican Horn Shark

 This small, slow-moving species typically measures around 3 feet, and its typical diet consists of hard-shelled mollusks and crustaceans.
 It will also feed on a wide variety of other invertebrates and small bony fishes.

-At Adventure Aquarium, you actually have the chance to TOUCH this species in our Touch-A-Shark exhibit sponsored by Horizon Blue Cross.
+At Adventure Aquarium, you actually have the chance to TOUCH this species in our Touch-A-Shark exhibit sponsored by Humana.